-- Enzymes: Biological catalysts that speed up chemical reactions by providing an alternative pathway of lower activation energy, and remain chemically unchanged after the reaction. - Activation energy: The energy needed to start a chemical reaction.
+• Enzymes: A biological catalyst made of protein, that speeds up the rate of chemical reactions, and remain chemically unchanged at the end of the reaction.

+• Activation energy: The energy needed to start a chemical reaction.

+• Enzymes provide an alternative pathway of lower activation energy.